-Deontay Wilder vs Robert Helenius is set for October 15, and the odds not surprisingly favor the man widely acclaimed as the biggest puncher in the sport.
+Deontay Wilder vs Robert Helenius goes down this Saturday night in Brooklyn (October 15), and the odds not surprisingly favor the man widely acclaimed as the biggest puncher in the sport.

-‘The Bronze Bomber’ has a KO ratio of well over 90% and he will be expected to maintain that when he comes up against the tricky Finn at Barclays Center in Brooklyn.
+‘The Bronze Bomber’ has a KO ratio of well over 90% and he will be expected to maintain that when he comes up against the tricky Finn at Barclays Center.

 That was a much improved showing from Wilder, who had been embarrassed by Fury in February 2020, and he remains one of the most marketable heavyweights out there.
 And the most dangerous.

 Deontay is a hot favorite – no surprises there.
 He is currently trading at best odds of -650 (bet $650 to win $100) with FanDuel, while Helenius is the +550 underdog (bet $100 to win $500).
 The Draw – pretty unlikely in any Wilder fight – is currently +2500.

 Our expert has free and best boxing betting picks for every major fight, with an absolute bonzanza of huge shows this weekend.
 As well as Wilder vs Helenius, we have Claressa Shields vs Savannah Marshall and Devin Haney vs George Kambosos Jr 2.

 You can head over to our picks page for a fuller rundown on Wilder vs Helenius, but in short we really like Deontay to get the job done in the second half of the fight.

 Helenius has been put on his back by far lesser men than Deontay, who remains the biggest puncher in the heavyweight division.
 And one of the biggest punchers ever.

 Our best bet is for Wilder to win in Rounds 7-12 at +320 with Unibet.

 Fight night is Saturday October 15, 2022 at Barclays Center in Brooklyn, New York City.